-Cancer is a life-threatening disease with an increasing incidence worldwide.
-Previous studies suggest there are remarkable shifts in homeostasis, steady-state levels, and dynamics of trace elements in patients diagnosed with cancer.
+It is widely known that there are remarkable shifts in homeostasis, steady-state levels, and dynamics of trace elements in patients diagnosed with cancer.
 Unlike copper (Cu), which is usually increased, the levels of zinc (Zn) and selenium (Se) are often lower in the serum of cancer patients.
 In colorectal and breast cancers, elevated serum Cu correlates with the stage of the disease and its progression.
 In addition, tumor tissue appears to specifically accumulate Cu and Se, and in some tumor types, also Zn.
-The underlying molecular mechanisms explaining these effects are however essentially unknown and they are the focus of Dr. Martí Andrés' research project.
-Understanding these complex interactions and their effects may lead to identifying new potential targets for drug therapy, improving the lives of cancer patients.
+The underlying molecular mechanisms explaining these effects are however essentially unknown and they are the focus of my main research project.

 The battle against cancer is ongoing, and as a researcher, I am dedicated to doing my part to develop innovative therapies.
 My work centers on understanding the complex interactions between trace elements and cancer, with a particular focus on how these elements modulate redox signaling pathways.
 Through my research, I aim to identify new therapeutic targets and contribute to the development of more effective and personalized cancer treatments.

 Additionally, I'm still working on the thioredoxin-related protein of 14 kDa (TRP14), which I started doing throughout my Ph.D. studies.
 My research is shedding new light on the roles of this recently-discovered protein by investigating the modulation of cellular redox functions in the context of different diseases.